claudiooandre/football-api/README.md

-# football
+# football app

-Added a Project folder
+Added a folder

 Set up an environment in that folder
   - python3 -m venv env